domglusk/My-Personal-Findings/README.md

 # Optimus Manager Can't Switch Modes
 So for whatever reason Optimus Manager will probably stop working for you like it has for me about...
 5 times ish.
 Other than just a reset of config files, one issue I was having was with Endeavour OS's sddm settings (I think), the fix is this https://github.com/Askannz/optimus-manager/issues/356#issuecomment-1100828176
 You need to commend out both lines that start with Display in /etc/sddm.conf pretty easy fix.

+#Your system is screwed up and you can't get into a desktop environment
+Use Qtile.
+In the repo I've put my list of packages I use for qtile plus my config.
+Should get everything you need.
+I've never had qtile break on me.
+Perfect window manager to test if an issue is desktop environment related or system related.